 Before contacting Technical Support, please take the following steps.
-Also, please note that as a motherboard manufacturer, Supermicro also sells motherboards through its channels, so it is best to first check with your distributor or reseller for troubleshooting services.
-They should know of any possible problems with the specific system configuration that was sold to you.
+Also, note that as a motherboard manufacturer, we do not sell directly to end-users, so it is best to first check with your distributor or reseller for troubleshooting services.
+They should know of any possible problem(s) with the specific system configuration that was sold to you.

-- Please go through the Troubleshooting Procedures and Frequently Asked Questions (FAQ) sections in this chapter or see the FAQs on our website (http://www.supermicro. com/) before contacting Technical Support. - 2.
-BIOS upgrades can be downloaded from our website (http://www.supermicro.com). - 3.
-If you still cannot resolve the problem, include the following information when contacting Supermicro for technical support: - Motherboard model and PCB revision number - BIOS release date/version (This can be seen on the initial display when your system first boots up.) - System configuration - 4.
-An example of a Technical Support form is on our website at http://www.supermicro.com/ RmaForm/. - Distributors: For immediate assistance, please have your account number ready when placing a call to our Technical Support department.
-We can be reached by email at support@supermicro.com.
+- Please review the 'Troubleshooting Procedures' and 'Frequently Asked Questions' (FAQs) sections in this chapter or see the FAQs on our website before contacting Technical Support. - 2.
+BIOS upgrades can be downloaded from our website.
+Note: Not all BIOS can be flashed depending on the modifications to the boot block code. - 3.
+If you still cannot resolve the problem, include the following information when contacting us for technical support: - Motherboard model and PCB revision number - BIOS release date/version (this can be seen on the initial display when your system first boots up) - · System configuration

+An example of a Technical Support form is posted on our website.

+Distributors: For immediate assistance, please have your account number ready when contacting our technical support department by e-mail.